List of lawsuits involving X Corp.: Atlas case

-In September 2023, X Corp. sued financial service company Atlas Exploration alleging breach of contract.
+In September 2023, X Corp. sued financial service company Atlas Exploration, alleging breach of contract.
 Both companies entered a sublease agreement for space at 650 California Street in San Francisco in April 2021, but X Corp. alleges that Atlas terminated the agreement early.
 X Corp. seeks more than in rent and other fees stemming from the agreement.

 Severance pay of Twitter executives

-Four former Twitter executives, including CEO Parag Agrawal, Chief Financial Officer Ned Segal, head of legal Vijaya Gadde and General Counsel Sean Edgett sued Elon Musk and X Corp. for million in unpaid severance in March 2024.
+Four former Twitter executives, including CEO Parag Agrawal, Chief Financial Officer Ned Segal, head of legal Vijaya Gadde and General Counsel Sean Edgett, sued Elon Musk and X Corp. for million in unpaid severance in March 2024.
 In the filing, the plaintiffs alleged that Musk had acted in revenge against them personally.
 A district judge refused to dismiss the case on November 1, 2024.

 In August 2024, Omid Kordestani, former executive chairman of Twitter, filed a lawsuit against X Corp. in California Superior Court.
 Kordestani alleges that Elon Musk is refusing to cash out more than $20 million worth of shares owed to him as compensation for his service.

-In November 2024, the former Twitter chief marketing officer Leslie Berland joined the group of executives in their bid to claim unpaid severance.
+In November 2024, former Twitter chief marketing officer Leslie Berland joined the group of executives in their bid to claim unpaid severance.
 Berland claims that she was "wrongly denied about $20 million in severance after Musk fired her based on a disagreement connected to former president Donald Trump's Twitter account".

 Media Matters case

 In November 2023, X Corp. sued nonprofit watchdog journalism organization Media Matters for America for "allegedly disparaging the company and harming its relationships with advertisers".

-In December 2023, Ireland-based X Corp. subsidiary 'Twitter International Limited Company' also sued Media Matters in an Irish court.
+In December 2023, Ireland-based X Corp. subsidiary Twitter International Limited Company also sued Media Matters in an Irish court.

 In August 2024, a Texas federal district judge ruled that X Corp. could pursue federal claims against Media Matters.

-In February 2025, Singapore-based X Corp. subsidiary 'Twitter Asia Pacific' (TAP) sued Media Matters for defamation and malicious falsehood in a Singapore court.
+In February 2025, Singapore-based X Corp. subsidiary Twitter Asia Pacific (TAP) sued Media Matters for defamation and malicious falsehood in a Singapore court.

-In March 2025, Media Matters countersued X Corp, accusing the latter of 'abusive' tactics.
+In March 2025, Media Matters countersued X Corp, accusing the latter of "abusive" tactics.

-Sterling Computers Corp case
+Sterling Computers Corp. case

-In May 2024, Sterling Computer Corp sued Meta Platforms and X Corp. over patent infringement allegations concerning the social media platforms "filtering posts and messages with algorithm and ranking systems".
+In May 2024, Sterling Computers Corp. sued Meta Platforms and X Corp. over patent infringement allegations concerning the social media platforms' methods for "filtering posts and messages with algorithm and ranking systems".